camusd/silicontracker/README.md

 ## The Server
 Our project is running on a Node.js server.
 If you haven't already, go download Node.js from their website: https://nodejs.org
+There is also a bash script in the root directory to easily download and install node.
+Look for nodeinstall.sh.
+The latest version of Node should be fine.

 It doesn't matter if you get the stable or the bleeding-edge version.
 Our app should work on both.